 Brittany has all too few bits of coast and bike paths like this (between Larmor Plage and Guidel).

-Guidel Plage.
 By the overland route, our lunch target on the other side of the Laïta would have been an hour away.
-Was it a waft of moules marinières we could smell on the breeze?
+A net mender told us about a ferry service.
+We began to have our doubts, as the scent of moules marinières wafted to us on the breeze, and the sky darkened.

 Ten minutes earlier would have been nice, but he did reduce the fare from two euros to one.
 We were glad the boat had a roof.